TheSchoolofBitcoin/curriculumDAO_CD/README.md

 __SongName__ by __SongArtist__ will introduce __The Enigma Portal__'s community.

 ### b1comminity Proof-of-Work
-Click Here to view the detailed roadmap that represents b1community for ep0_lessonPlan.
+Click Here to view the detailed roadmap that represents b1community for  __The Enigma Portal__.

 # b2media